epsylon3/odbgscript/doc/ReadMe.txt

 Gets information about a module to which the specified address belongs.
 "info" can be :
-MODULEBASE, MODULESIZE, CODEBASE, CODESIZE, MEMBASE, MEMSIZE, ENTRY, NSECT, VERSION, DATABASE, RELOCTABLE, RELOCSIZE RESBASE, RESSIZE, IDATABASE, IDATATABLE, EDATATABLE, EDATASIZE (if you want other info in the future versions plz tell me).
+MODULEBASE, MODULESIZE, CODEBASE, CODESIZE, MEMBASE, MEMSIZE, ENTRY, NSECT, DATABASE, RELOCTABLE, RELOCSIZE
+RESBASE, RESSIZE, IDATABASE, IDATATABLE, EDATATABLE, EDATASIZE and strings NAME, PATH, VERSION
+ (if you want other info in the future versions plz tell me).
 Sets the reserved $RESULT variable (0 if data not found).
 Example: